Rewind the Film

-Rewind the Film is the eleventh studio album by Welsh alternative rock band Manic Street Preachers.
-It was recorded in 2013 and released on 16 September 2013 by record label Columbia.
+Rewind the Film is the eleventh studio album by Welsh alternative rock band Manic Street Preachers, released on 16 September 2013 by Columbia Records.
 The sound is very different from previous records and is more acoustic-driven.
 It features guests Lucy Rose, Cate Le Bon and Richard Hawley.

-The album debuted and peaked at number 4 in the UK Albums Chart.
+The album debuted and peaked at number four in the UK Albums Chart.

 Production

 Rewind the Film was recorded in the Manics' Faster studio in Cardiff, Rockfield Studios in Monmouthshire, and Hansa Studios in Berlin.
 In a statement, the band announced, "(If) this record has a relation in the Manics back catalogue, it's probably the sedate coming of age that was This Is My Truth Tell Me Yours."

 Rewind the Film is the first of two new albums the Manics recorded in 2013.
 In February 2013, the band announced via Twitter, "MSP were in the great Hansa Studios in January with Alex Silva (who recorded The Holy Bible with us).
 Berlin was inspirational...
 Sean been playing a french horn in the studio today – sounding wonderful."

-In May 2013, the Manics announced that they were in the process of recording two new albums simultaneously, with 35 new songs being recorded, with some of the rest of the material were featured on their next album Futurology.
+In May 2013, the Manics announced that they were in the process of recording two new albums simultaneously, with 35 new songs being recorded, with some of the material to be featured on their next album, Futurology.
 Vocalist/lead guitarist James Dean Bradfield told the NME, "We've nearly finished mixing this [the first album].
 It's much more acoustic based – I think there's one electric guitar on the entire record.
 But it's not Campfire Street Preachers, we're not banging boxes or anything...
 The lead track sounds like a mix between "Rocks Off"-era Stones and Vegas-era Elvis."
 Bradfield also revealed, "I can tell you that both albums will be very different from each other in terms of style...
 One will be more acoustic and gentle in nature with lots of horns and a real atlantic soul element to it, while the other's going to be way more spikey with lots and lots of electric guitar on there."